 The last 18 months have seen great improvements in the Department of Energy’s (DOE) information technology and cybersecurity.
 A major factor in our success is our alignment with the 25 Point Implementation Plan To Reform Federal Information Technology Management to move to a “Cloud First” environment and maximize the use of shared services to reduce costs and improve IT delivery.

-- In August 2011, we revamped our online presence by launching Energy.gov and delivering a single platform solution through an open-source content management system and cloud hosting environment.
+- We revamped our online presence by launching Energy.gov and delivering a single platform solution through an open-source content management system and cloud hosting environment.
 Ultimately, the website reform effort aims to save taxpayers more than $10 million per year.
 Within the past year alone, we’re saved taxpayers over $1 million by not building new websites and consolidating others.

-- In June, DOE will migrate its Public Key Infrastructure (PKI) to a GSA-approved, cloud-based, shared service provider to eliminate an additional $1 million/year in wasteful spending, while improving the quality of service.
+- DOE will migrate its Public Key Infrastructure (PKI) to a GSA-approved, cloud-based, shared service provider to eliminate an additional $1 million/year in wasteful spending, while improving the quality of service.

 Improved Project Management: